wizcamp/wizcamp-realms-demo/session-guide-generation-prompt.md

 - Add new terms following the established emoji + definition + relevance format
 - Order terms by logical learning progression, not alphabetically

+## Term Definition Consistency Standard
+**Critical Requirement**: Ensure identical technical terms use consistent definitions between student and instructor guides.

+### Implementation Guidelines:
+- **Primary Source**: Student guide Essential Terms definitions are authoritative
+- **Instructor Guide Alignment**: All concept explanations in SESSION-XX-instruction.md must align with corresponding Essential Terms definitions from SESSION-XX.md
+- **Learning Outcomes Consistency**: Use terminology that matches Essential Terms definitions exactly
+- **Slide Content Alignment**: Instructor slide explanations should reflect the same conceptual understanding as student Essential Terms
+- **Cross-Reference Check**: When writing instructor guides, reference the student guide's Essential Terms to ensure definitional consistency

+### Quality Check Process:
+1. Write student guide Essential Terms first with clear, comprehensive definitions
+2. Use those definitions as the foundation for instructor guide concept explanations
+3. Ensure Learning Outcomes use identical terminology and conceptual framing
+4. Verify slide content aligns with established definitions
+5. Flag any definitional discrepancies for resolution

+**Example**: If student guide defines "application state" as "the complete condition of an application at a specific moment in time, encompassing all the information it needs to function correctly," the instructor guide must use compatible language and not introduce conflicting definitions.

 ## Quality Standards
 - Engaging and age-appropriate for 13-18 year olds with conversational, relatable tone
 - Clear progression from simple to complex concepts